erickblema/pesapal-python-sdk/PUBLISH.md

 ## Step 1: Update Package Information

-Before publishing, update the following files with your information:
+Before publishing, update the following files if needed:

 1. **`pyproject.toml`**:
-   - Update `authors` with your name and email
+   - ✅ Author information is set (Erick Lema, ericklema360@gmail.com)
-   - Update `project.urls` with your GitHub repository URLs
+   - Update `project.urls` with your GitHub repository URLs (if you have a repository)

 2. **`setup.py`**:
-   - Update `author` and `author_email`
+   - ✅ Author information is set
-   - Update `url` with your repository URL
+   - Update `url` with your repository URL (if you have a repository)

 3. **`README_SDK.md`**:
-   - Update GitHub repository URLs
+   - Update GitHub repository URLs (if you have a repository)
-   - Update support links
+   - Update support links (if needed)

 ## Step 2: Build the Package